Search the site

-Musée des beaux-arts de Montréal (Canada), Virginia Museum of Fine Arts, Richmond (USA), Peabody Essex Museum, Salem (USA)
+Montreal Museum of Fine Arts, Montreal (Canada), Virginia Museum of Fine Arts, Richmond (USA), Peabody Essex Museum, SALEM (USA)

 The topic of metamorphosis is directly related to his work, without model or witness, in the privacy of the studio.
 Fragile plasters as well as bronzes, marble figures, drawings, watercolours and photographs all attest to this creative intensity.